Survive (TV series)

-Survive is an American streaming television series written by Richard Abate and Jeremy Ungar that debuted on Quibi on April 6, 2020.
+Survive is an American thriller drama television series written by Richard Abate and Jeremy Ungar that debuted on Quibi on April 6, 2020.
 It is based on the novel of the same name by Alex Morel.

 Premise

 Two ordinary people, Jane and Paul, are the only survivors of a plane crash that isolates them on a remote snow-covered mountain.

 Soon this unlikely duo will have to find a way to get back to society as Jane herself struggles with depression and her own personal demons while Paul does everything to try and keep her safe.